Photo: Diego Delso / Wikimedia Commons

 Price: €150–500/night | Location: Via Maggio 35, Oltrarno

-Soprarno Suites is the finest boutique in the Oltrarno — the extraordinary apartment-style suites in a 16th-century palazzo on the Via Maggio (the extraordinary antique dealer street of Florence — the finest concentration of antique shops in Italy), the extraordinary neighborhood access (the Boboli Garden — the finest Italian formal garden in Florence, the extraordinary Palazzo Pitti), and the excellent Caffè Soprarno (the most interesting café in the hotel’s ground floor).
+Soprarno Suites is one of the best boutique options in the Oltrarno — apartment-style suites in a 16th-century palazzo on the Via Maggio, Florence’s antique dealer street and among the richest concentrations of antique shops in Italy.
+It’s a short walk from the Boboli Garden, one of the finest Italian formal gardens, and the Palazzo Pitti, and the hotel’s ground-floor Caffè Soprarno is worth a stop on its own.

 AdAstra — Medieval Authenticity